So, the other day, I went in the gutter to pick up chicks.

 Rather than bench them because they’re slower than others, or frisk them when they linger in the toy department and can’t afford to buy anything, or interrogate them if they waste a perfectly good graham cracker, we should love them.

-Mama duck didn’t fight Joe and me that morning.
-Maybe she knew.
+Mama duck didn’t fight us that morning.
 Maybe as one who had already done some rescuing, she knew when help arrived.
 And she was big enough not to judge a couple of dudes who wouldn’t think twice about picking up chicks in the gutter.

 Or, ducklings in a sewer.